PedroCristo/portfolio_project_4/README.md

 1. Navigate around the site and easily view the desired content.
 2. View a list of recipes and choose accordingly.
 3. Search recipes to find specific recipes.
-4. Click on a to read the recipe details.
+4. Click on post to read the recipe details.
 5. Register for an account to avail of the services offered to members.
 6. View the number of likes on a recipe thereby showing which is most popular.
 7. View comments on recipes so that I can read other users opinions.